-L'Oréal, the world's largest beauty company, is head quartered in Clichy, Hauts-de-Seine, France.
-L'Oréal Australia is a wholly owned subsidiary of L'Oréal SA and is part of the L'Oréal Group.
-The L'Oréal Group operates as a global business, replicated at regional and local levels.
-The L'Oréal Group's governance structure maintains a cohesive global business based on the strong Ethical Principles.
+The L'Oréal Group is the number one cosmetics company in the world and is head quartered in Clichy, Hauts-de-Seine, France.
+The L'Oréal Group operates as a global business, replicated at regional and local levels and our governance structure is based on the strong Ethical Principles of integrity, respect, courage and transparency.